 If you’re applying to Dartmouth College, you already know you’re up against tight competition.
 Don’t be overwhelmed.
 Get the guidance of an experienced admissions specialist who will help you stand out from the highly competitive applicant pool so you can apply with confidence, and get accepted!
 Click here to get started!

 ***Disclaimer: Information is subject to change.
 Please check with individual programs to verify the essay questions, instructions and deadlines.***By Marie Todd, Accepted's college admissions specialist.
 Marie has worked in college admissions for over twenty years.
 She has both counseled applicants and evaluated applications.
 Most recently she evaluated 5000+ applications for the University of Michigan’s College of Literature, Science and the Arts; College of Engineering; School of Kinesiology.
 She is available to assist you (or your child) with your applications.
 Want Marie to help you get accepted?
 Click here to get in touch!

-• 5 Fatal Flaws To Avoid In Your College Personal Statement, a free guide
+• 5 Fatal Flaws to Avoid in Your College Application Essays, a free guide

 • Different Dimensions of Diversity, a podcast episode